biaProjects/java-course-udemy/README.md

 - `exercicio4_vetores` _(vectors)_
   Contains the exercises:
-  - exercicio_1 _(exercise_1)_:
-    Reads the name and price of X products and calculates the average price.
   - exercicio_2 _(exercise_2)_:
     Reads the name, age and height of X people and displays the average height, the percentage of people under 16 years old and their names.
   - exercicio_3 _(exercise_3)_: